 We define Platform Contribution Margin as Platform Contribution as a percentage of Care Margin.
 We consider Platform Contribution Margin to be an important measure to monitor our performance, specific to pricing of our services, direct costs of delivering care, and cost of our platform and associated services.
 As a provider spends a longer time on the Privia Platform, we expect the Platform Contribution from that provider to increase both in terms of absolute dollars as well as a percent of Care Margin.
 We expect that this increase will be driven by improving per provider revenue economics over time as well as our ability to generate operating leverage on our in-market infrastructure costs.
-Platform Contribution Margin was 48.8% for three months ended March 31, 2022 compared to 48.6% during the same period in 2021.
+Platform Contribution Margin was 47.6% for three months ended September 30, 2022 compared to 50.6% during the same period in 2021 and 48.5% for the nine months ended September 30, 2022 compared to 47.0% during the same period in 2021.
 We continue to make strategic investments to provide better service to both our patients and physicians at a pace slower than the increase in revenue.